-Each year of active employment, TCRS will prepare a Member Annual Statement.
+TCRS will prepare a Member Annual Statement each year of active employment.
 The statement will show the salaries and amount of service credit reported to TCRS, the amount of member contributions, the TCRS beneficiary designation, and estimates of the TCRS benefits the member could receive at retirement.
-TCRS will send a notice to the member's employer when statements are available online at Member Self-Service at MyTCRS.com.
+TCRS will send a notice to the member's employer when statements are available online at Member Self-Service at MyTCRS.gov.
 It is important to review your Member Annual Statement each year to ensure your service and salary have been correctly reported to TCRS.

-&lt;sup>4 The benefit accrual factor may be modified pursuant to the Hybrid Plan cost controls discussed later in this document.
+4 The benefit accrual factor may be modified pursuant to the Hybrid Plan cost controls discussed later in this document.

-Members within 3 years of retirement may request a benefit estimate by contacting RetireReadyTN at 800-922-7772.
-Your benefit estimate will be calculated based on the projected date of retirement date you provide, and the service and salary information reported by your TCRS-covered employer(s).
-The benefit estimate will contain an estimate of the monthly benefit amount payable and to you and to your named beneficiary upon your death under each payment plan option.
+Members within three years of retirement may request a benefit estimate by contacting RetireReadyTN at (800) 922-7772.
+Your benefit estimate will be calculated based on the projected retirement date you provide, and the service and salary information reported by your TCRS-covered employer(s).
+The benefit estimate will contain an estimate of the monthly benefit amount payable to you and to your named beneficiary upon your death under each payment plan option.